Code-Institute-Submissions/KarolSU96-PP1/README.md

-This is readmefile that I'll use to describe my website in details.

 # My Personal Site!

 Fully functional personal website that allows people that visit it to get to know my hobbies and connect with me.